-Like Sony and Nikon, Panasonic has decided to launch two full-frame mirrorless cameras differentiated mostly by resolution: the S1 with 24 Megapixels and the S1R with 47 Megapixels, the latter just edging ahead of rivals on total pixel count.
+Like Sony and Nikon, Panasonic has launched two full-frame mirrorless cameras differentiated mostly by resolution: the S1 with 24.2 Megapixels and the S1R with 47.3 Megapixels, the latter just edging ahead of rivals on total pixel count.
 A high resolution mode shifts the sensor to deliver a composite image with up to 187 Megapixels on the S1R or 96 Megapixels on the S1.
 Like its Lumix G cameras, Panasonic is implementing a Dual IS system with up to 5.5 stops of compensation thanks to body-based stabilisation working alongside optical stabilisation in the lenses, and Lumix S continues to buck the trend of embedded phase-detect AF by employing a 100% contrast-based DFD autofocus system, although this works down to extremely low light levels of -6EV with a fast enough lens, and new AF software supports face, eye, body and even animal detection.

-Completing the specifications, the Lumix S1R offers 100% weather-sealing, a screen that can flip up and down and out sideways like the Fujifilm XT3 (although sadly not facing forward), an electronic viewfinder which Panasonic describes as having the industry’s highest precision, dual memory card slots (XQD and SD), 9fps bursts in single autofocus or 6fps with continuous autofocus, Panasonic’s unique 4K and 6K Photo modes, 1080 video up to 180fps, and a fast flash sync speed.
-Panasonic will have three native lenses at launch in early 2019: a 50mm f1.4, 24-105mm, and 70-200mm, all collaborations with Leica.
+Completing the specifications, the Lumix S1 and S1R offer 100% weather-sealing, a 3.2in touchscreen that can flip up and down and out sideways like the Fujifilm XT3 (although sadly not facing forward), an industry-leading 5.76 million dot OLED viewfinder with 0.78x magnification, dual memory card slots (XQD and SD), 9fps bursts in single autofocus or 6fps with continuous autofocus, Panasonic’s unique 4K and 6K Photo modes, 1080 video up to 180fps, and a fast flash sync speed of 1/320.
+Panasonic will have three native lenses at launch in early 2019: a 50mm f1.4, 24-105mm, and 70-200mm.
 Panasonic promised a further seven by the end of 2020, and with a Leica L-mount, the S1R and S1 will also be compatible with all of Leica’s existing and future SL lenses; 42 L-mount lenses are promised by the end of 2020 from the alliance in total.
 I got the chance to try out a pre-production sample and made a video to demonstrate all the new features below.

-Support Cameralabs when you check prices at Amazon, B&H, Adorama, eBay or Wex.
+Check prices on the Lumix S1R at B&H, Adorama, or Wex.
 Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
 Thanks!